Contact Us

 Buying Used Furniture

 Furniture is one of the biggest accessories in your house, and what you buy helps make that house a home.
-But it shouldn’t have to cost you an arm and a leg to get that “home” feeling.
+But it shouldn’t have to cost you and our environment an arm and a leg to get that “home” feeling.
 Buying used furniture is a great alternative to having to save up to buy new pieces and it’s also better for the environment.
 Here are a few tips and suggestions when shopping for used furniture.

-Try before you buy
+Try before you buy used

 Be sure to test out the furniture before you make your final decision, just as you would a new piece of furniture.
 Sit in chairs or on couches, open drawers, turn over cushions, and lean on tables.
 Be sure to carefully examine each piece.
 There may be some imperfections that can be fixed, but make sure if there are damages that you or someone else can fix them properly.